DPenner1/WritingSystemHistory/README.md

   - Some scripts have multiple possible writing directions or are difficult to categorize.
 There are multiple symbols for these, I attempted to list the most dominant first.
   - "Extra" added letters don't count as a new script.
   - There is a line on how many letters "imported" from a secondary script counts as an arrow in the diagram.
 No hard line currently, there's a gulf between the "few" Fraser and Pollard derived letters in Pahawh Hmong (according to Wikipedia) and the seven Demotic derived letters in Coptic (Demotic in turn derived from Egyptian Hieroglyphs).
+  - There was secondary effort to place independent scripts near linguistically related scripts.
+Mru and Sunuwar are used for Tibetic languages.
+The 4 scripts near the bottom left are all for Austroasiatic languages.
+Adlam and N'ko are together as West African scripts, though would preferably be placed near Vai.
   - There are probably mistakes.

 ## Script Inclusion Criteria